abidhasan100/Enerzyz_Edge_Max_Board_V1/README.md

 * Add MQTT support
 * Add sensor integrations

----

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

----

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the ENERZYZ Limited License.

----

 ## Author